 Regionwise Spinal Stenosis

-Mean normal adult male cervical canal diameter is 17-18 mm at C3-5 levels and 12-14 mm in lower cervical spine.
+Mean normal adult male cervical canal diameter is 17-18 mm at C3-5 levels and 12-14 mm in the lower cervical spine.

 <10 mm of diameter is considered stenosis.
-Relative stenosis can be considered when dimensions are 10-13 mm in upper cervical spine.
+Relative stenosis can be considered when dimensions are 10-13 mm in the upper cervical spine.

 The diameter of the spinal canal in flexion and extension is reduced.
 During extension, the ligamentum flavum is folded, which further constricts the spinal canal.
 Moreover, the shortening of the spinal cord in extension is linked to an increase in diameter.

 If spinal stenosis is present, the spinal cord can be additionally damaged by movement.

 - Anteriorly, the anterior roots are pinched between the annulus margins and osteophytes.

 - Posteriorly, hypertrophic facet joints and thickened infolded ligamentum flavum compress the dorsal nerve roots.